thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 ## What's the Knex seed system?

+The **Knex seed system** allows developers to automate the initialization of table rows in JavaScript.

 ## Why is the Knex seed system useful?

+Most web application start with an initial set of table rows.
+It's useful to be able to seed a database with that set.

 ## How do you use Knex to seed a PostgreSQL database?